JarvisJ/North-PM/Readme.md

 2. Click the "Download Zip" button.
 3. Unzip the downloaded file.
 4. Open Northwind.sln in Visual Studio.
-	+ I developed the project on VS 2013.
+	+ This project was developed in VS 2013.
-	+ Deployment could be complicated if run on a different version of Visual Studio.
+	+ Deployment may be complicated if run on a different version of Visual Studio.
 5. Modify the connection strings in the web.config file to point to your Northwind database.
 	+ The data source value in the NorthwindDbContext connection string is set to "GALENA-PC\SQLEXPRESS", which will need to be changed.
 6. Click the run/debug button.

+I do not think anything else needs to be installed on your machine, but it is possible I've overlooked something.

+The website should be pretty self explanatory.
+One thing that might get overlooked is the search box at the top of the webpage, which can be used to filter the supplier table.

 Known Bugs
 ---------------------